 Traveling without insurance?
 Yep, most Americans still do it, and some of them with good reason.
 Because not everyone needs insurance and some people wouldn’t be able to use it even if they bought it.

-After Talor Min’s husband dies during a trip to Malaysia, she files a claim with her travel insurance companies for the repatriation of his remains.
+After Talor Min’s husband dies during a trip to Malaysia, she files a claim with her trip insurance companies for the repatriation of his remains.
 One year later, she’s still trying to get her money back.
 “Help!
 My trip insurance company won’t pay to bring my husband’s body home”

 Think you need travel insurance?
 Think again.